a21401624/ParT/README.md

 ![ParT](ParT.png)

+## Environment

+This project don't require any special python packages and only need some basic packages for deep learning, such as:

+Pytorch (no restriction on version number)

+Numpy

+Sklearn

+Tifffile

+Pandas

 ## About the Dataset

 I have uploaded the data files into my Google Drive.
 The links are as below: